 Visitors may enter through the double doors (on either side of the revolving doors at the main entrance).
 Security guards are located near the entrance for visitors needing assistance.

 The Museum’s galleries, café, and Shop are all accessible by elevator.
-Manual wheelchairs are available for free use on a first-come, first-served basis.
-Bring a valid ID to the front security desk to check out a wheelchair.
 Visitors may use manual or power wheelchairs or scooters and manually powered mobility aids such as walkers, crutches, and canes throughout the Museum, including galleries.

 All restrooms include an accessible stall as well as baby-changing facilities.
 Single-stall family restrooms are available in most of our restroom locations.
 See maps (including a text-only version) for restroom locations.

 Seating is provided in the galleries on all levels of each building.

 For visitors with visual impairments

 The use of magnifiers is approved for reading gallery wall labels.

 Learn about works of art at the High with our docents, who are trained volunteer museum guides.
 Docent-led HIGHlights tours take place every Tuesday–Sunday at 1 p.m.
 Tours begin in the Taylor Lobby, next to the elevators.
 Weekend Family Tours take place every Saturday and Sunday at 2 p.m.
 Tours begin in the Taylor Lobby.
 Please note, the museum is not offering any tours at this time to minimize the spread of COVID-19.